Uganda Coronavirus (COVID-19)Travel Standard Operating Procedures (SOP's) Upon Arrival At The Airport, And Other Points Of Entry

 - For those interested in Mountain climbing, the climbing equipment will be disinfected before climbing and all crew handling mountain climbing equipment will have to perform handwashing with running water and soap or hand sanitizers.

-Uganda Coronavirus Travel Standard Operating Procedures (SOP's) In Tourist vehicles And Boats−Safety Standards Within The Park
+Uganda Coronavirus (COVID-19) Travel Standard Operating Procedures (SOP's) In Tourist vehicles And Boats−Safety Standards Within The Park

 Visitors will need to follow the National Guidelines set by the Ministry of Health while in a vehicle or a boat in the Uganda National Parks, for example;

 - Social distancing will be observed within the vehicle

 - Salon car will carry 4 people; these do not include the guide, where one is requested and paid for.